ngs-lang/ngs/readme.md

 Here are recommended use cases.

 * Data manipulation: Got some JSON from an API/CLI call and want to do something with it?
 Maybe extract something?
 Maybe modify a bit and shove it into next API call?
-* Testing: CLI programming and API endpoints
+* Testing: test CLI programs and API endpoints using built-in testing mini-framework
 * Typical Ops Scripting
 	* Run external programs
 		* NGS has syntax for pipes and i/o redirection